zwischenloesung/tsunki/README.md

 Tsunki is composed of the following elements.

-### Tsunki-Thing
+### Tsentsak / Tsunki-Thing

+Everything - literally EVERY abstract or concrete thing - you can think of is represented (or at least: representable) in Tsunki by simply pointing to it.
+Let's call a represented thing a tsunki-thing (yes, we could just stick with 'thing', but for the sake of clarity, we try to be explicit here), and the pointer a tsentsak (dart).
-Everything in Tsunki is first of all, a tsunki-thing.
-A tsunki thing is a YAML-document containing information about the thing to be described.
+Such a tsentsak takes the form of a YAML-document containing information about the thing to be described.
-It basically is a pointer to the actual thing, enriched with some meta data about its target it is pointing at.
+It is enriched with some meta data about its target.

 ### Targets

-Both abstract and concrete things can be managed by either using the 'target' parameter in the YAML-document, aka 'tsunki-thing', referencing a list of URIs pointing to concrete things in spacetime or by leaving it empty, thus "pointing to an idea in the void".
+Both abstract and concrete things can be managed by either using the 'target' parameter in the YAML-document, referencing a list of URIs pointing to concrete things in spacetime or by leaving it empty, thus "pointing to an idea in the void".